GarageGames/Torque3D-Wiki/Code-Style-Guidelines.md

 }
 ```

-All indentation aligns itself along one of the tab stops (columns 4, 7, 10, ..., see earlier section on Tabs for details).
+All indentation should align itself along one of the tab stops (columns 4, 7, 10, ..., see earlier section on Tabs for details).

 Single line statements after a `for`, `if`, or `while` statement must be on their own lines.
 It makes it much easier to trace and debug when you can tell if the statement was executed.
 ```